-The Summer Fellowship for Curriculum Diversification provides summer salary support for individuals wishing to restructure an existing course or to develop a new course to include issues having to do with diversity, broadly construed.
-In accordance with Plank 3 of the Strategic Plan, to “create a culture of diversity,” the mission of the Diversity Action Committee is “to increase knowledge of diversity and to effect positive change within the Siena community concerning issues related to gender, race, ethnicity, class, age, sexual orientation, gender expression, and disability,” and projects should be in the spirit of this mission.
-Projects that involve simply adding a section on diversity will not be funded.
-Rather, the project should result in a course where both texts and examples used, as well as the questions and motivations guiding the inquiry, include diverse perspectives.
+In accordance with Plank 3 of the Strategic Plan, to “create a culture of diversity,” the mission of the Diversity Action Committee (DAC) is “to increase knowledge of diversity and to effect positive change within the Siena community concerning issues related to gender, race, ethnicity, class, age, sexual orientation, gender expression, disability and other forms of categorical prejudice and discrimination.”
+The DAC Summer Fellowships for Curriculum Diversification and for Diversity Research are provided to support faculty projects that go along with the spirit of this mission.
+Six fellowships are offered.

 Vera Eccarius-Kelly, Professor of Political Science